Jurkyy/chess/README.md

 Features:
 - Basic rendering to the console
 - FEN string support
-- All rules of chess except
+- All rules of chess except:
-    - En passant
     - Castling